Directed by: Zack Snyder || Produced by: Charles Roven, Deborah Snyder

 Running Time: 183 minutes

-In all fairness, I wanted to give Batman v Superman: Dawn of Justice (henceforth, DoJ) a second viewing before writing my evaluation of it; the film has been the subject of massive controversy following its release and historical box office performance (as well as underperformance), a culmination of nearly three years’ worth of intense hype and scrutiny following the similarly divisive Man of Steel (2013).
-Zack Snyder, also director of MoS and patron of mostly adult-oriented, R-rated, violent films like 300 (2007), Watchmen (2009), and the Dawn of the Dead remake (2004), has fulfilled my prediction by producing his most controversial, love-it-or-hate-it film yet.
-In hindsight, it’s hard to think this film could’ve developed any other way given the source material, DC and Warner’s competition with Walt Disney’s Marvel Cinematic Universe (MCU), and Snyder’s track record as a director.
+Batman v Superman: Dawn of Justice (henceforth, DoJ) has been the subject of massive controversy following its release and historical box office performance (as well as underperformance), a culmination of nearly three years’ worth of intense hype and scrutiny following the similarly divisive Man of Steel (2013).
+Zack Snyder, also director of MoS and adult-oriented, R-rated, violent films like 300 (2007), Watchmen (2009), and the Dawn of the Dead remake (2004), has fulfilled my prediction by producing his most controversial, divisive film, yet.

-Now, to be fair, I loved DoJ in the same way I love Alien vs Predator (2004) or Equilibrium (2002) or Independence Day (1996).
-None of these films are particularly “great” movies, but in my eyes, they accomplish what they set out to do and are successful cinematic experiences on their own terms.
+I “loved” DoJ in the same way I “love” Alien vs Predator (2004) or Equilibrium (2002) or Independence Day (1996).
+None of these films are “great” movies, but in my eyes, they accomplish what they set out to do and are successful cinematic experiences on their own terms.
 Now for the average audience, watching two classic sci-fi monsters violently disembowel one another in an Antarctic pyramid, or gun-fu priests initiate coups in a dystopian 1984-ripoff, or a hackneyed mishmash of alien-invasion films, may not be their cup of tea.
 Some of those films were box office successes, yes, but none of them are held in too high regard if even remembered in the public consciousness today.
 Few audiences ever bothered taking them seriously.

 The same situation applies to DoJ, here.
 It’s a guilty-pleasure movie that most folks shouldn’t feel too guilty about loving.
 The fact that most critiques of the movie regard things like the film allegedly not being “fun and colorful,” not being the type of superhero movie that superhero movies are “supposed to be,” not featuring the “right” kind of Superman, and “being too dark,” is amusing when the film has so many other actual faults.
 Those faults include the film’s quasi-episodic editing (largely corrected in the much better paced three-hour director’s cut), a mysterious lack of establishing shots, and a laughable Justice League-movie setup.
 Those are the true faults of this movie that people should be complaining about, much like how the true faults of Alien vs Predator were its lackluster, forgettable characters and shaky dialogue, not its premise nor its special effects nor even its PG-13 rating.